EricDavenport/GameNightOrganizer/README.md

 # **Family Game Night**

 Family Game Night is an app designed to simplify the planning and coordination of game nights with friends.
-The app allows users to manage events, suggest games and food, and invite friends to join the fun.
+The app allowsusers to manage events, suggest games and food, and invite friends to join the fun.
 Built with SwiftUI and Firebase, it offers a seamless and intuitive user experience.

 ## **Features**
 * User Authentication